-ASCIIDUMP If true, instead of HDF5, ASCII output is generated for the following elements: Probe, Collimator, Monitor, Stripper and global losses.
+ASCIIDUMP If true, instead of HDF5, ASCII output is generated for the following elements: Probe, Collimator, Monitor, Stripper, Geometry, Beam stripping losses and global losses.

 BOUNDPDESTROYFQ The frequency to do boundp\destroy to delete lost particles.
-Default 10
+Default 10.
+Only used in OPAL-cycl.